 In addition to security concerns, it is important to remember that both the DIRECTION and METHOD of payment will dictate the timeline for when funds will be available (or moved out of an account).

-1. ACH Transaction: (directly from a bank account) If your customer elects to pay an invoice via ACH, then you can expect the funds to become available to you on the 4th banking day.
-If the transaction occurs after 4 PM on a banking day, the 1st banking day will not occur until the following banking day (banking days exclude any bank holiday or weekend).
-The reason for this timing is to ensure that the payment actually clears before making any funds available to you for use.
+1. ACH Transaction: (bank account to bank account) If your customer elects to pay an invoice via ACH, then you can expect the funds to become available to you on the 5th banking day.
+If the payment action by your customer occurs after 3 PM (Eastern Time) on a banking day, the 1st banking day will not occur until the following banking day (banking days exclude any bank holiday or weekend).
+The reason for this timing is to ensure that the payment actually clears before making funds available in your account.

-*When you create a recurring or one-off invoice with ACH Auto Payment enabled, the send date (start date) should be a Monday to have the funds in your account that Friday.*
+Example: When you create a recurring or one-time invoice with ACH Auto Payment enabled, the send date (start date) should be a Monday to have the funds in your account that Friday.

 Information on PayPal's terms can be found here: PayPal Funds Availability4.
 Physical Checks: If a customer elects to pay via physical check, whether by mailing it directly to an address specified by you or through FINSYNC's Lockbox service, the funds will become available depending on when that check is processed and cleared by the bank.

-For information on how to make the above payment options available to your customers when sending them invoices, we recommend you visit: How to Accept Credit Cards or PayPal for Invoices
+Please review the following article to explore the these payment options when sending an invoice: How to Accept Credit Cards or PayPal for Invoices

-1. ACH Transaction: (directly from a bank account) If using regular bill pay, whether in bulk or individually, the funds will be removed from your account the next day, but do not become available to the vendor until the 3rd banking day.
+1. ACH Transaction: (bank account to bank account) If using regular bill pay, whether in bulk or individually, the funds will be removed from your account the next business day, but do not become available to the vendor until the 4th banking day.
 What this means is that you will need to account for the processing time when paying your bills.
-For example: If you have a bill due on a Friday, you need to send the payment by 4 PM on Tuesday to allow the funds to be transferred.
-While you may see the funds immediately pulled from your account, your vendor will not see those funds made available to them until the 3rd banking day.
+For example: If you have a bill due on a Friday, you need to send the payment by 3 PM (Eastern Time) on Tuesday to allow the funds to be transferred.
+While you may see the funds immediately pulled from your account, your vendor will not see those funds made available to them until the 4th banking day.

 Common Bank Holidays: